-15 Pacatus seems to be aware of panegyric's ability to inform future writers: he concludes his panegyric to Theodosius in 389: "every pen (stilus omnis) will receive from me the story of your [Theodosius'] exploits in due order (gestarum ordinem rerum); from me poetry will get its themes; from me history will derive its credibility (fidem sumet historia)" (Pan.
-Lat.
-II(XII).47.6, trans.
-Nixon).
-See S. Lunn-Rockliffe, "Commemorating the Usurper Magnus Maximus: Ekphrasis, Poetry, and History in Pacatus' Panegyie of Theodosius," JLA 3 (2010) 316-336 at 334-335 for the suggestion that Ammianus has Pacatus' suggestion in mind when he refers to maiores stili at 31.16.9.
+15 Pacatus seems to be aware of panegyric's ability to inform future writers: he concludes his panegyric to Theodosius in 389: "every pen (stilus omnis) will receive from me the story of your [Theodosius'] exploits in due order (gestarum ordinem rerum); from me poetry will get its themes; from me history will derive its credibility (fidem sumet historia)" (Pan.Lat.
+2(12).47.6; transl.
+C. E. V. Nixon and B. Rogers).
+See S. Lunn-Rockliffe, "Commemorating the Usurper Magnus Maximus: Ekphrasis, Poetry, and History in Pacatus' Panegyric of Theodosius," JLA 3 (2010) 316-336, at 334-335, for the suggestion that Ammianus has Pacatus' suggestion in mind when he refers to maiores stili at 31.16.9.

-16 Portmann's valuable Geschichte in der spätantiken Panegyrik (Frankfurt 1988) succinctly tracks the patterns of historical figures deployed as exempla within all surviving late antique panegyrics (more than 60 texts).
+16 W. Portmann's valuable Geschichte in der spätantiken Panegyrik (Frankfurt 1988) succinctly tracks the patterns of historical figures deployed as exempla in all surviving late antique panegyrics (more than sixty texts).
 He does not address panegyrists' conception of the genre of historiography.
-Otherwise exceptions to this silence are offered by Rees in Form and Function (discussed below) and briefly by Van Nuffelen (Orosius, 158), who in the rest of his book focuses on Orosius' use of panegyrical tropes in the final book of his History.
+Otherwise exceptions to this silence are offered by Rees in Form and Function (discussed below) and briefly by Van Nuffelen (Orosius 158), who in the rest of his book focuses on Orosius' use of panegyrical tropes in the final book of his History.